ismet55555/ismet55555/README.md

-### Hi there 👋
+## Hi There, I'm Ismet 👋

 <!--
 **ismet55555/ismet55555** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on evolving my DevOps skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning just about everything!
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...